codiga/doc.codiga.io/docs/code-snippets/vscode-spec.md

   - `activate()`: When the extension is activated this is run, it initializes the features of the plugin such as:

     - Initialize GraphQL client
-    - Initialize local storage.Used to save cached recipes for example.
+    - Initialize local storage.
+Used to save cached recipes for example.
-    - Creates a status bar item such that the state of the plugin is shown in the bottom of the IDE
+    - Creates a status bar item such that the state of the plugin is shown at the bottom of the IDE
     - Register all commands to be used in the plugin.
-These will be described below with detail.
+These will be described below in detail.
-    - Fetches user information (If user is authenticated).
-If user is not signed in it shows a message
+    - Fetches user information (If the user is authenticated).
+If the user is not signed in it shows a message
-    - Shows message explaining general functionality of the plugin
+    - Shows message explaining the general functionality of the plugin
     - Starts polling process for the recipes and shortcuts.
 Explained with details below.

   - `deactivate()`: When the extension is deactivated this is run, it stops the shortcut/recipes polling.

 - **constants.ts**: Shared file with all constants that are shared between components of the plugin.

-- **/utils**: Set of functionalities that are used by commands to manipulate editor, clean data, generate custom information, etc.
+- **/utils**: Set of functionalities that are used by commands to manipulate the editor, clean data, generate custom information, etc.

-  - **configurationUtils.ts**: Contains function to generate, and store in local storage, a random 10 character string that we call a `fingerprint` which is necessary to communicate with the Codiga API.
+  - **configurationUtils.ts**: Contains function to generate, and store in local storage, a random 10 characters string that we call a `fingerprint` which is necessary to communicate with the Codiga API.
   - **fileUtils.ts**: Utilities for analysis of a VSCode file information (e.g. does the file have imports, what's its indentation, etc.) and metadata information (e.g. what is the language given a specific extension).
 Some of the features in this file are:
     - Get a programming language given a file or a document.
 Using the extension of the file.
 In `getLanguageForDocument`, `EXTENSION_TO_LANGUAGE` and `getLanguageForFile`.
     - Check if a document has a specific import in `hasImport`.